hudson-and-thames/mlfinlab/docs/source/implementations/backtest_statistics.rst

         :math:`HHI = \frac{SumSquares - \frac{1}{i}}{1 - \frac{1}{i}}`

-The closer concentration is to 0, the more uniform are the returns (When 0, returns are uniform).
-If concentration is close to 1, returns highly concentrated (When 1, only one non-zero return).
+The closer the concentration is to 0, the more uniform the distribution of returns (When 0, returns are uniform).
+If concentration value is close to 1, returns highly concentrated (When 1, only one non-zero return).

 Returns :math:`nan` if less than 3 returns in series.